When is the best time to visit Iceland?

 High season (July to September)

 The weather during this period is quite cool, and tourists are also crowded.
-However, in addition to sunny days, there are also alternating cloudy and gloomy days.
+However, there are also alternating cloudy and gloomy days and sunny days.

 Low season (late November to April)

-Winter in Iceland is really cold, and some highland routes and attractions are closed at this time.
-However, it’s a great time if you want to see the aurora.
+Winter in Iceland is really cold, and some highland routes and attractions are closed.
+However, it’s a great time to see the aurora.

 Best time to visit Iceland for ideal weather

 The best time to visit Iceland is in the summer and early autumn months, between June and August.
-This is because they are Iceland’s warmest months, with an average temperature of around 15 °C.
+They are Iceland’s warmest months, with an average temperature of around 15 °C.

-Also, during this time, all the mountain roads are open, and all the most famous trails are accessible.
+Also, all the mountain roads are open during this time, and all the most famous trails are accessible.

 However, it’s also the peak tourist season.